propeldata/ui-kit/packages/react/time-series/README.md

 # Time Series

 The Time Series component is designed to create Propel time series metric visualizations for your front-end applications.
-With two props in dumb mode, `labels` and `values`, the Time Series component provides a simple, no-frills way to display your data.
-If you opt for the smart mode, the component will accept the query prop, which loads the data automatically based on [Propel specifications]().
+With two props in Static mode, `labels` and `values`, the Time Series component provides a simple, no-frills way to display your data.
+If you opt for the Connected mode, the component will accept the query prop, which loads the data automatically based on [Propel specifications]().

 ## Installation